jerinjoseph1/html-css/README.md

-This is a basic html Css project
+This is a basic Html Css project